 Federal Parent Loans for Undergraduate Students (PLUS) are limited to parent borrowers who have no adverse credit history based on criteria established by federal regulations and are not in default on a student loan.
 Financial need is not a requirement.
-For instruction on how to receive a student or parent loan, please visit the NCMC website (http://www.ncmissouri.edu/)
+For instruction on how to receive a student or parent loan, please visit the NCMC financial aid website.